Celebrating the birthday week of "Carolina in the Morning" writer Gus Kahn -

 A show tune parody lookback - On ex-Gov. Andrew Cuomo's apparent political comeback -

-There IS very real precedent for a Governor resigning in disgrace in a sex-related scandal where it really looked like his career was over and done - but where the voters later decided otherwise!With the Tonys coming up, I offer our parody video rundown salute to the 2024-25 season's Tony nominations:
+There IS very real precedent for a Governor resigning in disgrace in a sex-related scandal where it really looked like his career was over and done - but where the voters later decided otherwise!His career looked over, but his later political success is now proof that "second acts" in politics are indeed possible

 In the "Presidents say the darnedest things" department -